Strategies for Managing Resistance to Change

 >> Download the Stakeholder Engagement Strategy Tool Pack to help you analyze and prioritize your initiative’s stakeholders, identify appropriate stakeholder engagement methods, and develop a tactical stakeholder engagement plan.

-Also, be sure to check out Nine Strategies for Overcoming Change Resistance.
+Also, be sure to check out Nine Strategies for Overcoming Change Resistance and How to Prioritize Stakeholders to Ensure a Successful Change Program.

 1Adapted from Kotter & Schlesinger Choosing Strategies for Change (1989)